Published November 22, 2012

 If you have low vitamin B12 or zinc levels, your body’s ability to absorb and use folic acid may be reduced.
 Some medications can also deplete folate levels.

-Women planning a family should take a folic acid supplement for at least one month before falling pregnant and throughout the pregnancy.
+Women planning a family should take a folic acid supplement for at least one month before getting pregnant and throughout the pregnancy.

 If symptoms persist, seek advice from your healthcare professional.